Do you feel motivated all of the time to overcome the barriers in your real estate investment business and achieve your goals?

 1. Create a strong “WHY” and review it daily

 To succeed in any business you need a strong “Why”.
 Property investment is no different.
 If you have not created your “Why” statement yet then please read my post on how to find your WHY.
-This is your reason for being a property investor.
+This is your reason for being a real estate investor.
 It needs to be compelling and something that will drive you towards your goals.

 Place a copy of your “Why” statement in a place that you can look at it every day.
 I carry mine around in my wallet and I also have a copy of it next to my computer.
 If your “Why” statement doesn’t provide the motivational boost that you need then it is time to rewrite it so that it does.

 Take a good look at your goals for your property investment business.
 Take time out to visualise every aspect of them.
 What will you feel like when you have accomplished each goal?
 What sounds will you hear?
 What smells will you smell?

 When you are visualising your goals make the feelings as strong as possible.
 You need an emotional driver linked to your goals so that you will persevere with them no matter what.
 Take a few minutes out before you start work each day and go through the visualisation process.

 When you set up in business on your own you will always receive negativity from others.
 If your family members are the kind of people that have always worked at conventional jobs then they will tell you that you are taking a big risk, and maybe even that you are wasting your time and your education.

 Close friends can do this to you as well.
 If you find yourself in this situation then you need to stay strong.
 If someone says to you “it will never work” then neutralise this immediately by thinking “I know that my real estate investment business will work”.